Demi-brigade

-The term "Demi-brigade" was chosen to avoid the feudal ancien régime connotations of the term "Régiment".
-Napoleon Bonaparte ordered the term to be abandoned in 1803, and the demi-brigades were renamed "régiments".
-The term was reused by certain later units in the French Army, such as the 13th Foreign Legion Demi-Brigade, the only permanent demi-brigade in the modern French Army.
+The term "demi-brigade" was chosen to avoid the ancien régime connotations of the term "regiment".
+Napoleon ordered the term to be abandoned in 1803, and the demi-brigades were renamed regiments.
+The term was reused by certain later units in the French army, such as the 13th Demi-Brigade of the Foreign Legion, the only permanent demi-brigade in the modern French Army.

 Background

 The French Legislative Assembly voted to declare war on Austria on 20 April 1792, and Prussia joined the war against France.
 1792 ended well for France, having conquered the Austrian Netherlands (Belgium) and parts of Germany.
-However, by early 1793, having guillotined Louis XVI of France on 21 January, France found itself at war with a coalition including Great Britain, the German States, the Kingdom of Piedmont-Sardinia, and Spain in addition to Austria and Prussia.
+However, by early 1793, having guillotined King Louis XVI on 21 January, France found itself at war with a coalition including Great Britain, the German States, the Kingdom of Piedmont-Sardinia, and Spain in addition to Austria and Prussia.

 By mid-1793, France had lost all the conquests of 1792, was fighting on multiple fronts, and threatened with invasion.
 In an effort to reverse the setbacks, France took a number of measures.
 In late August 1793, instigated by Lazare Carnot, France introduced the levée en masse, a mass conscription of young unmarried men.
 Also in late August, a law was passed to amalgamate the infantry, which saw the formation of Demi-brigades, a concept that would be made permanent in 1794, when the first demi-brigades were raised under the Revolutionary Army.

 One division was made up of three brigades and one brigade was made up of 3 demi-brigades, each made up of 3 battalions and the headquarters unit.